Skip navigation

 Northumbria University has one of the largest teams in Europe dedicated to the study of the Americas.
 The members of this group have particular research strengths in the study of race, diplomacy, presidential and congressional politics, civil rights, music, periodical culture, American and transatlantic modernist literature, the Civil War and Reconstruction, the transnational significance of the US South, feminist and queer literary theory, the development of California, urban history, environmental history, and the history of gender, body, and sexuality.

-Members of the group have published major studies on American cultural conservatism, the early US recording industry, the British diaspora in North America, the evolution of Democratic party politics, the environmental history of California’s beaches, and evangelicals and rock music
+Members of the group have published major studies on the Black Panther Party, the early US recording industry, the concept of energy in American thought, the evolution of Democratic party politics, modernist magazine publishing in the United States, the environmental history of California’s beaches, slavery and natural history, and ‘big tech’ and Hollywood cinema

 Our strength in American Studies is also reflected in the substantial research holdings available for students and staff.
 Central sources include: